 The well-rounded education we want for our children that includes extras such as music, art, computer science, etc., requires extra funding.
 These programs, which used to be funded by property taxes, are simply not a part of the district funding equation these days.
 This is true in Palo Alto and throughout California.
 Hundreds of school districts in the state have education foundations like PiE to supplement the above mentioned extras we want for our students.

-• Annual budget is $229 Million—about 85% of budget is tied to compensation.
+- Annual budget is $256 Million—about 86% of budget is tied to compensation.

-PiE’s suggested donation of $1,000 per child is actually lower than the amount asked by many surrounding communities.
-By comparison, Portola Valley suggests $2,000 per child, Menlo Park $1,500 per child, Los Altos is $1,200, Woodside is $4,800, and San Carlos is $1,800*. (*In combination with their parent clubs or PTAs.)
+PiE’s suggested donation of $1,200 per child is actually lower than the amount asked by many surrounding communities.
+By comparison, the per-child request in Hillsborough is $2,700, Menlo Park-Atherton is $2,000*, Los Altos is $1,200, Woodside is $4,800, and San Carlos is $1,800*. (*In combination with their parent clubs or PTAs.)

 PiE is a non-profit educational foundation run by a Board of Directors of dedicated parent volunteers with professional expertise in a variety of areas, including fundraising, finance, development, business, law, and marketing.
 Strong supporters of Palo Alto’s public schools, PiE Board members understand that a public education is free, but a great education is not.
 PiE employs a full-time Executive Director as well as two part-time staff members.
 They can be reached in the PiE office at 650-329-3990 or by sending email to email@example.com

 Each spring, PiE works to determine the District’s overall level of need through discussions with Principals and other district administrators.
-The 2016-2017 goal is $5.6 million and assumes that current programs funded by PiE will require modest increases for the next year due to staff raises and population growth.
+The 2020-21 grant goal is $5.095 million, plus $75,000 for PiE Innovation Grants.

 It is important to remember that PiE was established and is required to benefit all students.

-PiE (or, technically, PiE’s predecessor organization All Schools Fund) was first created in 2002 after the PAUSD School Board made a ruling that only a centralized fundraising organization can provide funding for staffing.
-The funds raised by the central fundraising organization must be distributed on a per-student equal basis by level.
+PiE (or, technically, PiE’s predecessor organization, All Schools Fund) was first created in 2002 after the PAUSD School Board made a ruling that only a centralized fundraising organization can provide funding for staffing.
+The funds raised by the central fundraising organization must be distributed on a per-student equal basis.
 Because of this cornerstone founding principle, dictated by the district, PiE is not allowed to raise funds specifically for any subgroup or direct funds to student subgroups from our main campaign—not those with IEPs or those who are Tinsley scholars nor gifted students nor those who are learning English, for example.

 At the elementary level, all students have access to art (including some Spectra Art classes taught within the specialized classrooms), music, science and, when in the general education classroom settings, general classroom aides.
 At the middle and high schools, all students, including those with IEPs, are assigned to guidance counselors (nearly a third of whom are now funded by PiE gifts across the district).
 These students also participate in elective classes, many of which are funded by PiE.

-The one area where PiE has, by tradition, been able to make grants that benefit specific subgroups of students is PiE’s small teacher grants program.
-Since its inception within the PiE predecessor organization, PAFE, more than 25 years ago, the teacher grants program has actually given out over $1 million for innovative pilot projects.
+The one area where PiE has, by tradition, been able to make grants that benefit specific subgroups of students is PiE’s small Innovation Grants program.
+Since its inception within the PiE predecessor organization, PAFE, more than 30 years ago, the PiE Innovation Grants program has given out over $1 million for innovative pilot projects.

 PiE wishes to do more to support ALL our students, but we are limited by funds available.
 So, if you find any of the program benefits mentioned above useful to your child(ren), please consider giving what is meaningful to your family.